Jason Plato: Television career

 Plato is a co-presenter for the Channel 5 British TV series Fifth Gear co-starring with Tiff Needell, Vicki Butler-Henderson and Jonny Smith.
 He previously co-presented Channel 4's motoring program 'Driven' alongside Mike Brewer, Penny Mallory and James May.
 Formerly with Tom Ford (presenter) as a fellow presenter, Plato appeared opposite Ford for an episode of Ready Steady Cook UK.

 Plato was injured in a Caparo T1 supercar in October 2007 during filming for Fifth Gear at Bruntingthorpe proving ground.
 The car caught fire at an estimated 250 kilometres per hour (160 mph) and Plato described his injuries as follows: “The back of my neck is burnt and so are my face and hands.
 I obviously couldn’t take my hands off the steering wheel whilst braking and my right hand is more badly burnt than my left."He was taken from the scene by former BTCC driver Phil Bennett and after treatment at three hospitals, including Stoke Mandeville Hospital's specialist burns unit, Plato was able to compete in the following weekend's final race in the 2007 BTCC calendar.
 This incident was also mentioned on Top Gear, where Jeremy Clarkson called him a 'Baked Potato' after mispronouncing his name.

 Plato presented the Sky One television program Mission Implausible where he and Tania Zaetta competed to perform three stunts over the course of each episode.

 Book

 On 19 September 2019, Jason Plato released his first autobiography titled How Not to Be a Professional Racing Driver.
 It was published by Penguin Books Ltd.

 Personal life

-Plato was born in Oxford, Oxfordshire, England, and was educated at Chillingham Road Primary School and the King's School, Tynemouth.
-He is married to Sophie and they have two daughters, Bev and Moolaade.
+Plato was born in Oxford, Oxfordshire, England, and was educated at Chillingham Road Primary School.

-Plato is also a qualified pilot, he owned a Piper Malibu Mirage to commute from his former home in Monaco.

 Other ventures

 Plato is a brand ambassador of Tesco Momentum 99 Fuel, Jigsaw24 and AMX Home Automation Systems.
-He runs a marketing agency, Brand Pilot Ltd. On 30 March, 2021, it was confirmed that Fuelling Around, the podcast that he co-hosts with Dave Vitty, was returning for a second series.
-The pair's motoring show held its first live show at Motorsport UK's new Bicester home on 23 September, 2021.
+He runs a marketing agency, Brand Pilot Ltd. On 30 March 2021, it was confirmed that Fuelling Around, the podcast that he co-hosts with Dave Vitty, was returning for a second series.
+The pair's motoring show held its first live show at Motorsport UK's new Bicester home on 23 September 2021.